 Familiarize yourself with the nearest phone, exits and emergency equipment to your location prior to engaging your practice or competition.

-The on campus emergency call number is (610) 330-4444 or from a campus phone 4444
+The on campus emergency call number is (610) 330-4444 or, from a campus phone, 4444

-Front Desk: (610) 330-5770 or from a campus phone 5770
+Front Desk: (610) 330-5770 or, from a campus phone, 5770

 Campus phones are located on the wall outside of Room 229 on wall and at the entrance to the fitness center if you are in Room 136, and on the north wall by the door on the indoor track.
 Be aware most cell phone carriers do not have service in the building.